orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 In both cases a [Session-Id](#Session-Id) is sent back to the client.
 The server assigns a unique Session-Id to the client.
 This value must be used for all further operations against the server.
 You may open a database after connecting to the server, using the same Session-Id

 ## Session
-The session managment is implemented in two different way, one stateful another stateless this is choosed in the open/connect operation with a flag, the stateful is based on a [Session-id](#session-id) the stateless is based on a [Token](#token)
+The session management supports two modes: stateful and stateless:
+- the stateful is based on a [Session-id](#session-id)
+- the stateless is based on a [Token](#token)

+The session mode is selected at open/connect operation.

 ## Session-Id